Skip to main content

 New session

-Press n to start a new session immediately.
+Press n to start a new session.

-Rename / retitle
+Rename

-Press Ctrl+R to rename the selected session inline.
+Press Ctrl+R to retitle the selected session.

 Delete